UN mission joins international call to halt hostilities in Libya amid coronavirus threat

 Clashes occur despite int'l calls

 Clashes occurred once again in the Libyan capital Tripoli on Wednesday between U.N.-recognized Government of National Accord (GNA) forces and militias loyal to Haftar.
 The violence erupted in Ramla, southern Tripoli, when the GNA began to reinforce troops in the area, a spokesman for the GNA forces said.
-He said clashes were still raging.
-No information has yet been made available on casualties.
+Three civilians got wounded while there were no casualties.

 Conflict in Libya has erupted between two rival factions that emerged following the ousting of late ruler Moammar Gadhafi in 2011 – namely, eastern-based Haftar and the official Government of National Accord (GNA) in Tripoli.
 Haftar is supported mainly by Egypt and the United Arab Emirates, while the GNA in Tripoli enjoys U.N. and international recognition.
 Although a cease-fire was reached on Jan.
 12 followed by U.N.-led diplomatic negotiations for a peaceful political solution, forces loyal to Haftar have repeatedly violated the truce.